tiepdotme/serenade-wind/_posts/2020-08-31-join-the-crew.md

 share: true
 image:
     thumbnail: /images/small/art-beach-beautiful-clouds.jpg
-excerpt: If you would like to join the Serenade Wind crew, find out more information on what it means to be part of the crew, unlock the pirate's booty, and receive other exclusive access and benefits.
+excerpt: We would like to invite you to join the Serenade Wind crew.
+In this post, find out what it means to be part of the crew, unlock the pirate's booty, and receive other exclusive access and benefits.
 ---
 {% include toc %}